 How to Buy Ghibli Museum Tickets Outside Japan

-Starting from the 10th of the month at 10am Japan time, Ghibli Museum tickets become available for the following month using this link.
-You will need to have the following information ready (your credit card, email address, telephone number, country of origin, passport number and address while in Japan) before you start.
-You will be asked to select the desired entry month, desired date, entry time and number of tickets (up to 6 tickets per person).
-Tickets for the Studio Ghibli museum sell faster than concert tickets for any touring megastar (particularly for weekends and public holidays) but weekdays may be a little easier.
-My advice is to be flexible and have 2-3 days in mind that you can visit as well as different time slots so that if your preferred option is gone you have a back-up plan.
+Tickets for the Studio Ghibli museum sell faster than concert tickets for any touring megastar (particularly for weekends and public holidays), but weekdays may be a little easier.
+My advice is to be flexible and have 2-3 days in mind that you can visit and different time slots so that if your preferred option is gone, you have a back-up plan.
 Using this option, you may have difficulty accessing the site when it’s getting smashed with heaps of people trying to buy tickets at the same time, and I have heard of tickets being totally sold out in 30 minutes to an hour.

 Don’t Forget to Book Your Ghibli Museum Tickets